go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 - `LOCAL_ROOT_URL` is not changed (depending on the changes)

 If you try to login as the `git` user on the host in future you will ssh directly to the docker.

+Never add the `Gitea Host Key` as a SSH key to a user on the Gitea interface.

 ### Docker Shell (with authorized_keys)